 The HCMC Committee selected relative total shareholder return ("RTSR") as a performance metric because it strives to reward long-term, sustainable growth and stockholder value creation.
 The HCMC Committee believes that total shareholder return ("TSR") reflects the extent to which stockholders and the market consider that the Company's strategy is appropriate and is articulated and implemented by our Named Executive Officers.
-However, the HCMC Committee also recognizes that TSR lacks line of sight due to many factors impacting TSR being out of the executive's control, including various macroeconomic and geopolitical conditions, as well as the performance of the other companies in the applicable peer group.
+However, the HCMC Committee also recognizes that TSR lacks line of sight due to many factors that impact TSR being out of the executive's control, including various macroeconomic and geopolitical conditions, as well as the performance of the other companies in the applicable peer group.

-For the RTSR PSUs granted in Fiscal 2021 (the "FY21 RTSR PSUs"), the performance metric was established as the Company's TSR relative to the S&P Small Cap 600 Capped Energy Index (the "RTSR Peer Group") during the performance period beginning on April 1, 2020 and ending on March 31, 2023.
+For the RTSR PSUs granted in Fiscal 2023 (the "FY23 RTSR PSUs"), the performance metric was established as the Company's TSR relative to the S&P SmallCap 600 Energy Index (the "RTSR Peer Group") during the performance period beginning on June 1, 2022, and ending on March 31, 2025.
 This index was selected because of the relative size of the companies, applicable industries served, types of products or services provided, international nature of the businesses and the correlation to the Company's stock price movements.